 - gum injury

 A dentist may offer a gingivectomy to anyone with gum disease to prevent further damage.
 It also makes it easier for your dentist to clean your teeth.

 Gum disease frequently results in holes at the base of the teeth.
 These gaps can lead to the accumulation of:

 Further damage can result from these buildups.

-If your dentist discovers infection or gum disease during cleaning or dental care check-up and wants to stop it from progressing, he or she may propose this operation.
+If your dentist discovers an infection or gum disease during a cleaning or dental care check-up and wants to stop it from progressing, he or she may propose this operation.

 A gingivectomy takes between 30 minutes to one hour, depending on the amount of gum tissue removed by your dentist.